Mikuni Carb Installation and Tuning Instructions

 In most dual automotive applications ( except those at high altitude ), the 42 and 45 mm Mikunis have needed considerably larger main jets than the 160 ( 42 mm ) and 175 ( 45 mm) jets that originally come in the carbs.
 We usually end up with main jets in the 185 - 190 range.
 Kits shipped from mid 2009 on will have larger main jets included and usually already installed.
 Check the size of the main jet before installing the carbs. ( When wehave installed larger main jets the size is usually written on the float bowl.)
 The main jet is replaced by opening the large nut on the bottom of the float bowl, being careful to drain the fuel into a container if the carb is on the car.
 Then remove the small brass jet with a screwdriver as shown in the photo below.
 The main jet screws into the extender tube which threads into the carb body.
 This tube may come out with the main jet.
 The needle jet sits on top of, and is held in place by the extender tube and can drop out when the tube is removed.
 If it does, just slide it back in around the jet needle on reinstallation.
 It is sometimes easier to raise the throtle slide and jet needle when reinstalling.
 We normally have a selection of main jets in stock.

-Needle Jet As mentioned above, the Needle Jet is located above the Main Jet and Extender and forms the opening around the Jet Needle.
+Needle Jet As Mentioned above, the Needle Jet is located above the Main Jet and Extender.
+It forms the opening around the Jet Needle.
 Installing a larger needle jet will richen the mixture throughout the throttle opening range controled by the needle and needle jet - mainly 1/4 to 3/4 throttle - the range most used in normal driving.
 Smaller jet needles are only smaller on the straight part of the shaft and so will only affect the mixture at small throttle openings.
 Installing a larger needle jet affects the whole needle range including the tapered area that is critical for a proper mixture during acceleration.
 The stock needle jet is a Y -6.
 The next richest is the Y-8.
 The richest is the Z -0.
+We routinely install either a Y - 6 or Z-0 for most applications.
 The photo to the left below shows the jet needle marked to show the relation of various locations on the tapered section of the needle to the top of the needle jet at various throttle openings.

 You should now be able to drive the car in a normal manner.
 If there is hesitation when coming on the throttle try raising the jet needle another notch or going richer on the main jet.
 Since most acceleration is done with the throttle more than half open, its the main jet that is going to have the most affect.
 During highway cruising the throttle is usually less than half way open, so the pilot jet and jet needle adjustment are the primary areas of concern.